AgOpenGPS-Official/AgOpenGPS-Documentation/CONTRIBUTE.md

 ## 🧭 Start Here

-📘 <a href="https://docs.agopengps.com/start" target="_blank">Start Here Guide</a> – If you're new, this is the best place to begin.
+📘 <a href="https://docs.agopengps.com/start" target="_blank">Start Here Guide</a> – If you're new to the whole project, this is the best place to begin.

 ---